hwbit/camera-stream/README.md

    1. Take about 20 pictures of various angles and emotions
    2. (Take more pictures for better results)
 4. Run file to train model: `python train_model.py`
+   1. This would create an `encodings.pickle` file that contains the trained dataset
 5. To test, run `python facial_req.py`

 # Running the Server (Raspberry Pi)